Undergraduate Policies

 Minimum Standards for Retention

-A cumulative grade point average of 2.0 is the minimum required for a bachelor’s degree from Saint Joseph’s University.
-Students with a grade point average below 2.0 (cumulative or semester) at the end of any semester will be cautioned that their level of performance may be insufficient to satisfy the requirements for graduation.
+A cumulative grade point average of 2.0 is the minimum required to be awarded a bachelor’s degree from Saint Joseph’s University.
+Students with a grade point average below 2.0 (cumulative or semester) at the end of any given semester will be warned by Dean, at the recommendation of the Board on Student Academic Review (BOSAR), that their level of performance may be insufficient to satisfy the requirements for graduation.

-At the end of the second semester and following, students who have a cumulative grade point average below the minimum level indicated in the table below will be reviewed by the Board on Student Academic Review (BOSAR), which could lead to a recommendation for academic probation, suspension, or dismissal.
-The advisor is notified as well, and the student is required to meet with their advisor.
+At the end of the fall or spring semester, students who have completed their second semester and following, and who have a cumulative grade point average below the minimum level indicated in the table below will be reviewed by the Board on Student Academic Review (BOSAR), which could lead to a further recommendation for academic probation, suspension, or dismissal.

 Semester completed Minimum GPA